ECC-BFMC/Documentation/source/data/vehicletoeverything.rst

 * :doc:`Semaphores <vehicletoeverything/Semaphores>`

   - How the semaphores are streaming data on the track.

+* :doc:`Simulated servers <vehicletoeverything/simulatedservers>`

+  - Simulates the servers we have in the location.

 For all the V2X communications to work, all the cars RPi (or computers replaced) will have to be connected to the same LAN.
 Prior the competition, the teams will share with the organizers the MAC of the car computer, so to get a static IP address for their car.